Bjornej/bjornej.github.com/_posts/2014-01-19-grunt-msbuild-and-tfs.md

 ---
 layout: post
-published: false
+published: true
 title: "Grunt, MsBuild and Tfs"
 comments: true
 categories:
-  - tfs
   - grunt
   - msbuild
+  - tfs
   - nuget
 ---

-One of the good developer practices that we should foolow is to have and configure a build server dedicated to the continuous integration and build of our code, helping us to avoid problems like:

-- "hey I need to fix a type and publish the site" only to discover that it doesn't build and you don't know when the problem was introduced
-- "magic machine syndrome" when your project can be built for release only on specific machines due to an unclear list of dependencies
-- missing or forgotten build step like "Hey did I remember to update the clieside code version?" after the publication

-These problems can be solved by using a continuous integration server like [teamCity](http://www.jetbrains.com/teamcity/), [Jenkins](http://jenkins-ci.org/) or [TFS](http://msdn.microsoft.com/en-us/vstudio/ff637362.aspx)

-Team foundation server is one of the most common choices for a .NET shop but it's build process it's not so easy to modify as it's based on Window Workflow and relying on custom activities.

-Let's say your server side code is buiilding correctly but you want to integrate all of the steps required to publish you app like

-- css minimization
-- js optimization with require.js
-- url cache breaking

-and you usually rely on grunt to do these tasks.
-Well now the only thing ou have to do to integrate these activities in a build is to simply install the grunt.MsBuild nuget package.

-These package uses a little known feature of nuget, the ability to add build steps in a project.
-By installing this package two new commands wiil be executend when building
+One of the most useful features of TFS (at least for me) is the ability to set it up to build your project and output the resultin an automated fashion.

+The ability to have a simple, unique  and repeatable process allows you to build and deploy your project without manual intervention.

+Howewer it can be tricky to customize the build templates used by TFS to include specific additional steps like invoking grunt and executing additional tasks.
+For this reason I created a nuget package Grunt.MsBuild that can help you to integrate grunt execution in your TFS build by simply installing it in your projects.

+#### What does it do

+The Grunt.MsBuild package extends your build with a new target that sequentially invokes

-- npm install
+- npm install ( to install all the needed packages and dependencies )
-- grunt build$Configuration (where $Configuration will be replaced by the current build configuration allowing you to customize the build prcess when in debug mdoe or release mode)
+- grunt build$Configuration (where $Configuration will be replaced by the current build configuration allowing you to customize the build process when in debug mdoe or release mode)

 #### Version Differences